Skip to Content

 Canyon Towhee

-The Canyon Towhee is a fair-sized, plain, mostly gray sparrow with brown highlights and a pale, narrow eyering.
+The Canyon Towhee is a fair-sized, plain, sparrow with brown highlights and gray upperparts.
 It has a dull brown cap, gray and buff throat with some small dark spotting, and has reddish-brown under the tail and on the lower belly.

 Both sexes can be recognized by these features and also have pink-gray legs, and a finch-like, grayish bill.
 The Canyon Towhee is a common and conspicuous bird in a variety of arid scrubby habitats and pine-oak forest in southern Colorado, Arizona, New Mexico, western and central Texas, and northern and central Mexico.